Resources

 Parents & Guardians

-- All MiniRoos and Junior team players are entitled to equal time on the field
+• All MiniRoos and Junior team players are given fair and equal opportunity to participate during games.